sambuckwild/Spark-SQL-Case-Study/README.md

 ```
 ### An Example Data.

 Below is a dictionary created from the second line of the jsonl file.
-You may look up the
+You may look up the meaning of each field from official Twitter [doc](https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/overview/tweet-object).
+Some of them may change in the past years but shouldn't be much.

 ```json
 {